saverymax/selective_indexing/README.md

 To make predictions solely for selectively indexed journals
 ```
-BmCS --path path/to/some_citations.xml --ensemble-path /path/to/model.joblib --cnn-path /path/to/cnn/weights.hdf5
+BmCS /path/to/cnn/weights.hdf5 /path/to/model.joblib --path path/to/some_citations.xml
 ```

 To mark citations of publication types such as comments or erratum with a 3 in the predictions
 ```
-BmCS --path path/to/some_citations.xml --ensemble-path /path/to/model.joblib --cnn-path /path/to/cnn/weights.hdf5 --pubtype-filter
+BmCS /path/to/cnn/weights.hdf5 /path/to/model.joblib --path path/to/some_citations.xml --pubtype-filter
 ```

 To make predictions for citations only of status MEDLINE
 ```
-BmCS --path path/to/some_citations.xml --ensemble-path /path/to/model.joblib --cnn-path /path/to/cnn/weights.hdf5 --predict-medline
+BmCS /path/to/cnn/weights.hdf5 /path/to/model.joblib --path path/to/some_citations.xml --predict-medline
 ```

 ### Command line options:

-**--path**
+**CNN_path**
+    Required.
+Positional.
+Path to CNN weights.

+**ensemble_path**
+    Required.
+Positional.
+Path to ensemble model

+**--path /path/to/citations.xml**
     Path to XML of citations for the system to classify.
 Include the file.xml in the path.
     Do not include with --test or --validation

-**--cnn_path**
-    Path to CNN weights.

-**--ensemble_path**
-    Path to ensemble model

 **--dest dir/for/results/**
     Optional.
 Destination for predictions, or test results if --test or --validation are used.
 Defaults to